11.87° N · 75.37° E Malabar Coast Est. 2026

 Enrichment, not a substitute

-Activities are supplementary enrichment designed around your child's existing education.
+Activities are enrichment, built around your child's existing education.
 Parents remain fully responsible for their child's formal curriculum and any board, legal or homeschooling requirements that apply to them.

 03